slackapi/node-slack-interactive-messages/docs/reference.md

 ###### ActionHandler~Respond(message) ⇒ <code>Promise</code>
 A function used to send message updates after an action is handled.
-This function can be used up to 5 times in 30 minutes after the action is handled.
+This function can be used up to 5 times in 30 minutes.

 **Kind**: inner method of [<code>ActionHandler</code>](#module_adapter--module.exports..SlackMessageAdapter..ActionHandler)
-**Returns**: <code>Promise</code> - there's no contract or interface for the resolution value, but this Promise will resolve when the HTTP response from the `response_url` request is complete.
+**Returns**: <code>Promise</code> - there's no contract or interface for the resolution value, but this Promise will resolve when the HTTP response from the `response_url` request is complete and reject when there is an error.

 | Param | Type | Description |
 | --- | --- | --- |